bastosmichael/vector-api/README.md

 ## Contributing

-We welcome contributions to Perplexity API!
+We welcome contributions to vector API!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License